brenov/xr-cv19-diagnosis/README.md

   </tr>
 </table>

-The Figure 1 shows the results of balance accuracy, F1-score, precision, and recall by experiment.
+Figure 1 shows the results of balance accuracy, F1-score, precision, and recall by experiment.
 As we can observe in the image, all but the experiment with sharpness-adjusted images presented the same balanced accuracy.
 This particular experiment was the only one to outperform in both balanced accuracy and F1-score.